 Use the reference meter to visually verify the reference signal is present.
 The reference signal should not be clipping.

-Echo return loss enhancement displays the dB level of signal reduction (the amount of echo being removed).
+Echo return loss enhancement (ERLE) displays the dB level of signal reduction (the amount of echo being removed).
 If the reference source is connected properly, the ERLE meter activity generally corresponds to the reference meter.

 Indicates which channel is serving as the far end reference signal.

 The primary component of the acoustic echo canceller is an adaptive filter.
 Non-linear processing supplements the adaptive filter to remove any residual echo caused by acoustic irregularities or changes in the environment.
 Use the lowest possible setting that is effective in your room.

 Low: Use in rooms with controlled acoustics and minimal echoes.
 This setting provides the most natural sound for full duplex.

 Medium: Use in typical rooms as a starting point.
-If echo artifacts appear, try using the high setting.
+If you hear echo artifacts, try using the high setting.

 High: Use to provide the strongest echo reduction in rooms with bad acoustics, or in situations where the echo path frequently changes.